Ten months ago, I received a text from Joe DeSena, the founder of the Spartan race.

-And sure, I could’ve just brought some damn good gloves.
+And sure, I could’ve just bought some damn good gloves.

 But I also snuck in some hot hands to put inside the gloves.
 They weren’t on the packing list, but I brought them anyways.
 Worst case scenario is that I’d have to do a crapload of burpees if found with them.
 I also loaded with the nitric oxide precursor Niasafe to increase blood flow to my extremities.
 When I was in the dark rucking and moving and lifting and hauling and suffering, I also chomped on nicotine gum much of the time to keep my brain turned on when the extreme fatigue set in.
 Yes, you read right: nicotine gum.
 The stuff works.

 Or take the heat, for example.
 Perhaps your Agoge will be in mid-summer.
 A hyperhydration compound called “glycerol” got banned by WADA years ago as an illegal, unapproved way to water load and assist one’s body with extreme cooling, but as I recently reported on my Twitter account, this legal, cheap sodium chloride tablet trick works even better than glycerol, and you can get this stuff easily on Amazon.